 But not starting guarantees lack of success.

 For me, the trick was to put useful stuff out there into the Big Wide World and see what happens.
+Or, in the words of Dizzee Rascal: put yer skillz on show.
 You can’t predict what will come from this.
-But turns out that when you do this, good things happen.
+But often, when you do this, good things happen.

 As I tell my coaching clients, if you want to build an industry reputation or freelance career or side hustle, you need a shop window where people can see your work and find you.
 This could be as little as a LinkedIn profile or it could be your own website with your career profile or design portfolio showcased on it.